tomshaw/grunt-mysqldump/README.md

 #### port

-The port where the database is running, mostly 3306.
+The port where the database is running normally 3306.

 #### dest